Face your Fear

-There is no denying lung cancer is a terrifying thing to be told you have and far too many people are still dying from the disease.
-As a result, many people believe lung cancer is an instant death sentence, a disease that cannot be treated or cured, and are therefore either too scared to go to the doctor, or don't go because they believe nothing can be done.
+There is no denying lung cancer is a terrifying thing to be told you have, and far too many people are still dying from the disease.
+As a result, many people believe lung cancer is an instant death sentence, a disease that cannot be treated or cured, and are therefore either too scared to go to the doctor, or don’t go because they believe nothing can be done.
+Emma knows that all too well…

 We know the sooner lung cancer is caught, the better a person’s chance of survival and so as part of our campaign for Lung Cancer Awareness Month (LCAM) 2018, we are challenging the misconceptions around lung cancer to improve awareness, attitudes and, ultimately, early detection and survival rates.

-This November, we're helping people recognise the symptoms and Face Your Fear because, as Jane, Wendy and Paul know, lung cancer does not have to mean life stops.
+This November, we’re helping people recognise the symptoms and Face Your Fear because, as many people living with the disease can tell you, lung cancer does not have to mean life stops.

 Throughout November 2018, the Face Your Fear campaign will be touring the UK, working within communities to change the misconceptions around lung cancer and improve awareness and attitudes.Find out more

-If you are aware of any changes in your lung health, go to your doctor as soon as possible.
+If you notice any changes in your lung health, go to your doctor as soon as possible.
 Our free symptoms tracker can help highlight the severity and frequency of your symptoms.Find out more